AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/php-settings.md

 For Pro projects, the following extensions require additional support to install:

 - `ioncube`
 - `sourceguardian`

 [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to install these PHP extensions.
+Include your updated `.magento/services.yaml` file, `.magento.app.yaml` file with the updated PHP version and any additional PHP extensions.
+For changes to a live Production environment, you must provide a minimum of 48 hours notice.
+It can take up to 48 hours for the Cloud infrastructure team to update your project.

 >[!WARNING]
 >